APACTestDrive/CloudNative_AppDev/DEMOscript.md

   ![](images/99.png)

-- Click on the Build Job tab and you should see your changes has automatically trigger a build
+- Click on the Build Job tab and you should see your changes has automatically triggered a build

 - Follow the build as it moves from the build queue to running the build